 Configure pass4SymmKey for search head clustering

-pass4SymmKey when you deploy the search head cluster.
-For the specific procedure on deploying a search head cluster, see Deploy a search head cluster.
+Configure pass4SymmKey as you deploy the search head cluster.
+For the specific procedure on deploying a search head cluster, see Deploy a search head cluster in Distributed Search.

 Configure pass4SymmKey for indexer clustering

-pass4SymmKey when you deploy the indexer cluster, while enabling the master node.
+Configure pass4SymmKey as you you deploy the indexer cluster, while enabling the manager node.
 See Enable the indexer cluster manager node in the Managing Indexers and Clusters of Indexers Manual.

-pass4SymmKey in clear-text for an app directory on a Splunk instance (for example:
+When you specify pass4SymmKey in clear-text for an app directory on a Splunk platform instance, for example in the

-Placing a password directly into an app's local directory (for example:
+Placing a password directly into the local directory of an app (for example:

 etc/apps/myapp/local/server.conf), replaces it with the encrypted version.

-pass4SymmKey appears encrypted.
-If the configuration location is read-only, Splunk software likewise writes to local.
+splunkd endpoint, the pass4SymmKey appears encrypted.
+If the configuration location is read-only, Splunk software likewise writes to the local directory.

-Use OpenSSL to generate a random passphrase for pass4SymmKey
+Use the OpenSSL utilities to generate a random passphrase for pass4SymmKey

-For the strongest security, select a passphrase that is at least 12 characters long and checks out against a dictionary of known bad passphrases, like
+For the strongest security, select a passphrase that is at least 12 characters long and isn't in a dictionary of known bad passphrases, like

-- On a Splunk instance, open a shell prompt.
+- On a Splunk platform instance, open a shell prompt.